MarkBuffalo/coronavirus-stats/README.md

 A lot of well-meaning people are pushing bogus information without realizing it.
 Most major media companies, [including CBS](https://www.cbsnews.com/live-updates/coronavirus-disease-covid-19-latest-news-2020-03-21/), vet their information before airing it.

+## What you can do to help

-Also, please consider Social Distancing.
+It's simple.
+Please consider Social Distancing.
 It saves lives.
 Here's why:

 ![Image of Yaktocat](https://i.imgur.com/EzHvdeo.jpg)